mkenne11/nogotofail-pii/docs/pii_analysis.md

 <a name="client_pii"></a>
 #### Client PII

 A number of PII items are automatically collected by the client from the device.
-The PII items collected are described in the table below.
+The PII items the client collects are:
-Note.
-These PII labels are reserved and cannot be used in the server configuration file.

 | Reserved PII | Description |
 |--------------|---|